wilrop/ramo/references.md

 # References
-This framework contains a number of state of the art algorithms that have been independently developed by other researchers.
+Ramo contains a number of state of the art algorithms that have been independently developed by other researchers.
 We present here a link to the original resources and citations.

 ## Preference Communication in Multi-Objective Normal-Form Games
 This work developed several communication protocols.
 Specifically: